rekola/radix-cpp/README.md

 - NaNs are sorted as they were larger than any other value
 - 32-bit support is untested
 - How to sort std::any?
-- Unordered iteration is need (e.g. for set union and intersection)
+- Unordered iteration is needed (e.g. for set union and intersection)

 ## Extending types